 To find out which NHS dentists in North East Lincolnshire are accepting new patients ring the local dental helpline: 01472 625220

 Careers Advice is delivered by YPSS.
 You can find out all about them on the Lincs 2 .

 Advice for care leavers

-Advice and support for care leavers is available on our Local Offer for care leavers or the Through Care service on 01472 326355.
+Advice and support for care leavers is available on our Local Offer for care leavers or the The Children Looked After and New Futures Team on 01472 326355.

 Fostering and Adoption

-The work undertaken by the Youth Offending Service falls mainly within the following areas:
+The work undertaken by the Youth Justice Service falls mainly within the following areas:

 - Preventative Work